mrjelveh/BootsDrac/README.md

 ## For kickass developers who want to help me or change the codes:

-🔹 First of all don't forget `npm i`  :)
+🔹 First of all don't forget `npm i`.

-🔹 I used `gulp` as package manager, sry if u don't like it.
+🔹 I used `gulp` as package manager.

 🔹 For darkmode theme I added another variable file: `_variables_dark.scss`.

-🔹 I added some extra things to Bootstrap(like custom buttons, Custom Switches and etc), If you want to remove it or edit it you can find it in this directory:
+🔹 I added some extra things to Bootstrap (like custom buttons, Custom switches and etc), If you want to remove it or edit it you can find it in this directory:

 ```text
 bootstrap/